 This unique museum offers art lovers and all visitors the opportunity to admire the art collections and temporary exhibitions hosted and organized by the museum.
 In addition, the museum offers the chance for visitors to participate in its programmes and workshops.

 A world of beauty, art and creativity

-In this stunning museum, you can visit exhibitions and view permanent collections by renowned artists.
-You can explore the history of the region through the fascinating masterpieces of local painters and Arab artists who have significantly enriched the Arab art scene.
+In this stunning museum, you can view exhibitions and permanent collections by renowned artists.
+Explore the history of the region through the fascinating masterpieces by local painters and Arab artists who have significantly enriched the Arab art scene.

-Explore the museum that brings into light the silent beauties of various mediums and expressive techniques that will spur your imagination.
+Explore the silent magnificence of various mediums and techniques that will spark your imagination.
 Throughout the year, the museum holds a variety of temporary exhibitions and art events.
 The Art Library embraces over 4000 titles in Arabic, English and other languages, along with visual and audio materials.

 A Century in Flux: Highlights from the Barjeel Art Foundation Exhibition (12 May, 2018 - 30 May, 2023):

 This exhibition features a selection of artworks by Arab artists from one of the largest and most diverse private collections of art in the Arab world.
-A Century in Flux: Highlights from the Barjeel Art Foundation reflects the collector Sultan Sooud Al Qassemi’s interest in the ways that Arab artists have responded to historical events and to their corresponding impact on human life over the course of a tumultuous century.
+A Century in Flux: Highlights from the Barjeel Art Foundation reflects the collector Sultan Sooud Al Qassemi’s interest in the ways that Arab artists have responded to historical events and to their corresponding impact in the period between 1885 and 1985.